amyzyck/AmyZyck_Notebook/_posts/2019-06-05-Soft-and-Hard-Homogenization-Protocol.md

 7. Remove supernatant from the bead tube and place in a new 1.5 microcentrifuge tube labeled on the side with the extraction ID number, coral fragment's sample ID number, "soft", and today's date.
 Label the cap of the microcentrifuge tube with the extraction number.
 This supernatant will become the sample for "soft homogenization".
 The remaining chunks of fragment will become the sample for "hard homogenization".
 8. Add 500 μl of RNA/DNA shield to the bead tube with the coral fragment pieces.
 RNA/DNA shield needs to cover the fragment pieces.
 9. Place the beads tubes with the coral fragment pieces in the Qiagen Tissue Lyser Adapter Set 2 x 24.
-10. Operate the Tissue Lyser for 30 seconds at 20 Hz.
+10. Operate the Tissue Lyser for 1 minute at 20 Hz.
 11. Remove the supernatant and put in a new 1.5 mL microcentrifuge tube labeled on the side with the extraction ID number, coral fragment's sample ID number, "hard", and today's date.
 Label the cap of the microcentrifuge tube with the extraction ID number.
 12. Add 300 μl of sample, 30 μl of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer), and 15 μl of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to a new 1.5 mL microcentrifuge tube.
 > At this point, each coral fragment should have 2 tubes to move forward to extractions with: one for soft homogenization and one for hard homogenization.